 Recent government initiatives have provided a welcome helping hand.
 From first-time buyers to families who need more room to grow, hundreds of thousands of households have already benefited.

 Getting a clear picture of the opportunities that are available is important if you want to secure a place to call home.
 We offer advice, guidance and support on the different initiatives open to you, and we’re always happy to discuss ways to make your wish become a reality.
 You could be moving into a Charworth Home of your very own.

 The government’s Help to Buy scheme includes a number of different components to help you take that essential step.
 Here’s our guide to what’s out there:

 1. Help to Buy: Shared Ownership

-New homes, as well as existing ones, are included in the programme and are available through housing associations.
-The initiative is open to non-homeowners but not restricted to first-time buyers, so if you’ve previously owned a property it’s not a problem.
+New homes, as well as existing ones, are included in the program and are available through housing associations.
+The initiative is open to non-homeowners but not restricted to first-time buyers, so if you’ve previously owned property it’s not a problem.